-Dani Morcillo from Spain, has graciously provided a beautiful 5 minute documentary explaining the
+Dani Morcillo from Spain, has graciously provided a beautiful 5 minute documentary explaining their many their purposes.

-For English Subtitles - Push the play button, then the red CC button at the bottom of the screen and select english subtitles
+For English Subtitles - Click the play button, then the CC button at the bottom of the screen and select english subtitles

 Bird feathers are birds most important feature since, unlike birds, no other animal possesses them.